gresci/ActionableList/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This is a package for **Laravel 5.5** that lets you easily create catalogs of items and show them as tables, especially for administration panels.
+This is a package for **Laravel 5.5** that lets you easily create tables of items, especially for administration panels.

 ## Postcardware